All food is prepared daily, fresh on site, and conforms to the School Food Standards introduced in 2015, both cooked lunches and lunch box options.

 Keeping your child healthy, on the outside and inside, is important to us all.

-Please also see our Packed Lunches Policy, which can be found under the 'Policies' tab.
+Please also see our Packed Lunches Policy, which can be found under the 'Policies' tab or by clicking here.

 It is just as important to ensure that your child has a healthy packed lunch, but it can be tricky.
 By using the guide below you can see how to ensure that your child is eating a balanced meal that is guaranteed to keep them healthy.